cardano-foundation/cardano-academy/courses/CBCA/2-advanced_blockchain_concepts/1-transactions_models/README.md

 - [ ] Once a UTxO is used, it can’t be used again
 - [ ] Newly created UTxOs are known as ‘fees’
 <details><summary>See correct answer</summary>

 - [x] Each UTxO can be used as an input to a new transaction
-- [ ] When a UTxO becomes “spent” after being used, it can still be used again
 - [x] Once a UTxO is used, it can’t be used again
-- [ ] Newly created UTxOs are known as ‘fees’
 </details>

 ### How do full-node wallets calculate a user’s token balance?